 The best way to capture Facebook Ads data in Tally Forms

-Learn the best way to capture Facebook Ads data (like the campaign, network, ad set, etc.) in Tally Forms so you can track the success of your Facebook Ads.
+Learn the best way to capture Facebook Ads data in Tally Forms so you can easily track how many leads & customers your ads are generating

 Tally